raphaelmourad/Mistral-chem/README.md

-# Mistral-DNA: Mistral large language model for DNA sequences
+# Mistral-DNA: Mistral large language model for chemical molecules

 # Overview

-Here is a repo to pretrain Mistral large language model for DNA sequences.
+Here is a repo to pretrain Mistral large language model for chemical molecules.
 Here the Mixtral model ([Mixtral-8x7B-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1)) was modified to significantly reduce the number of parameters mostly by removing layers, such that it could be trained on a GPU such as an RTX3090.

 # Requirements